permutationlock/aven-cfmt/README.md

 The tokenizer currently only considers ascii characters.
 Wide characters that appear within string literals and comments will be rendered back unmodified.
 However, in the case of string literals, each character's full byte-width will count towards the line length.
-I do not use any non-ascii chracters within my own source code at the moment, but I hope to eventually add utf8 support.

 ## Errors